310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% bubble Shinobu %}
 Well done!
 I had only realized this after I messed up once, but you can wrap the cotton candy around the top side of the stick if you aim it downwards.

-When there is too much cotton candy on the bottom, you aim the stick downwards, and then vice versa.
+When there’s too much cotton candy on the bottom, you aim the stick downwards, and then vice versa.
 Making cotton candy is essentially repeating these two steps.

 You just have to repeat this until there is no more cotton candy, and it will finally be complete!
 Mhm!
 This is a pretty cotton candy~♪
 {% endbubble %}

 {% bubble Tetora %}
 R-Really…?
-I guess even I can make something~ Hehe! ♪
+I guess even I can make something~ Heheh! ♪
 {% endbubble %}

 {% bubble Chiaki %}